Mordekai66/Team-8-InternShip/Our plan.md

  🌟 Key Milestones

 1. Data Collection 📊
-   We gathered datasets from educational platforms and stored them in Excel to train our model, ensuring relevant and accurate course recommendations.
+   We gathered data from educational platforms and stored them in Excel to train our model, ensuring relevant and accurate course recommendations.

 2. User Interface Development 🖥
    We will design and implement an interface that allows users to easily interact.